Australian ten-dollar note

-The Australian ten-dollar note was issued when the currency was changed from the Australian pound to the Australian dollar on 14 February 1966; it replaced the £5 note, which included the same blue colouration.
+The Australian ten-dollar note was one of the four original decimal banknotes (excluding the Australian five-dollar note) that were issued when the Australian currency was changed from the Australian pound to the Australian dollar on 14 February 1966.
+It replaced the Australian five-pound note, which included the same blue colouration.
 There have been four different issues of this denomination: a paper banknote; a commemorative hi-polymer note, to celebrate the bicentennial of Australian settlement (the first polymer banknote of its kind); the 1993–2017 polymer note; and from September 2017 a polymer note featuring a transparent window.

-According to Reserve Bank of Australia statistics, as of June 2017, there were 128 million $10 notes in circulation, with a net value of $1.280 billion.
+In June 2017, there were 128 million $10 notes in circulation, with a net value of $1.280 billion.
 This was 2% of the cash value of all banknotes in circulation, and 8% of the number of all banknotes in circulation.

 Since the start of issue of $10 notes, there have been eleven signature combinations, of which the 1967 issue is the most valued.
-It was issued for one year only, along with the Coombs/Wilson issue of 1966.
+It was issued for one year, along with the Coombs/Wilson issue of 1966.

-Following the issue of a new $5 note in September 2016, the RBA revealed the design for the $10 note and was issued on the 20th of September, 2017.
+Following the issue of a new $5 note in September 2016, the RBA revealed the design for the new $10 note, which was issued in September 2017.

 Printing

-From 1966 to 1974, the main title identifying the country was Commonwealth of Australia; there were 470,000,000 notes issued in this period.
-This was subsequently changed to Australia until the end of issue of paper currency for this denomination in 1993, with 1,265,959,091 of these notes being printed.
+From 1966 to 1974, the main title identifying Australia was Commonwealth of Australia.
+There were 470,000,000 notes issued in this period.
+This was changed to Australia until the end of issue of paper currency for this denomination in 1993, with 1,265,959,091 of these notes being printed.
 In the 1988 polymer issue, 17,500,000 banknotes were printed and was the new Australia 10-dollar note.